-- Dogs: Hong Kong requires all dogs to be microchipped prior to import.
+- Dogs: Hong Kong requires all dogs to be microchipped before import.
 This can be an AVID 9-digit or ISO-compatible microchip (Home Again, ResQ, etc.).
 However, all dogs must be registered in Hong Kong with an AVID 9-digit microchip.
 If your dog does not have an AVID 9-digit microchip upon arrival in Hong Kong, they will be re-chipped with an AVID 9-digit microchip.

-- Cats: Hong Kong requires all cats to be microchipped prior to import.
+- Cats: Hong Kong requires all cats to be microchipped before import.
 This can be an AVID 9-digit or ISO-compatible microchip (Home Again, ResQ, etc.).

 Rabies Vaccination and Certificate

-All pets must have an original Rabies Certificate and this certificate must state the microchip number, the date of inoculation and the validity of the particular vaccination you obtain.
+- All pets must have an original Rabies Certificate, which must state the microchip number, the date of inoculation, and the validity of the vaccination you obtain.
 The rabies vaccine must be at least 30 days old at the time of pet transportation to Hong Kong.

 Current Vaccination Records for Dogs and Cats

 Records must be at least 14 days old and less than a year before departure.